DSsoli/scmopy/README.md

 scmopy is a composite package for causal discovery/analysis using several **novel** types of Structural Causal Models Optimization algorithms.
 <br>

-scmopy provides **Distribution-Agnostic** methods in identifying causality; in other words, distributional assumptions in typical SCM/SEM such as satisfying the normality conditions are *not* required.
+scmopy provides **Distribution-Agnostic** methods in identifying causality, which enables deviations from the necessity of satisfying any specific distributional assumptions during the whole process of causal modeling.
 <br>

 The package is mainly structured in three parts: